Shuffle/Shuffle-docs/docs/liquid.md

 ### Dot notation
 In [certain cases](https://github.com/Shuffle/Shuffle/issues/848), you may get JSON that has invalid keys.
 In these cases, we have workarounds using python to get the information.
 Here's an example based on an older issue someone had:

+**PS: Dot notation no longer requires Liquid formatting and can be used the same as any other variable (January 2024)**

 A node with the name "nodename" has the following value:
 ```
 {"body": {"_source": {"kibana.alert.rule.name": "Agent Spoofing - Multiple Hosts Using Same Agent", "siem.thresholdRule", "kibana.alert.rule.uuid": "abcde12345"}}}